 The Durbar square is one of the most charming architectural showpieces of the Valley as it highlights the ancient arts of Nepal.
 The Art Gallery contains ancient paintings belonging to the Hindu and Buddhist traditions of various periods and descriptions.
 Some of the most popular monuments golden gate, peacock window, 55 windows Palace, Nyatapola temple, Statue of King Bhupatindra Malla, two stone images of Bhairav (the dreadful aspect of Shiva) and Ugrachandi are main attractions.

 Sometimes it’s best to take a break from temples and sit back and watch the unchanging rituals of daily life: the laying out of grain to dry in the sun, families collecting water or washing under communal taps, children playing simple games, dyed yarns flapping in the breeze or potters at work throwing clay.
 Though a massive earthquake of 1934 destroyed many temples, Bahals (monastery courtyards), and residences, the city is still a living proof of the highest craft standards in this part of the world.
-As the visitor wanders through narrow brick paved streets, many alleys will show hidden shrines and statues.
+As the visitor wanders through narrow brick-paved streets, many alleys will show hidden shrines and statues.

 Changu Narayan is a pagoda-style Hindu temple dedicated to Vishnu in his incarnation as Narayan.
 The ancient temple of Changu Narayana is located on a high hilltop that is also known as Changu or Dolagiri.
 The temple is surrounded by forest with champak tree and a small village, known as Changu Village.
 This shrine is dedicated to Lord Visnu and held in especial reverence by the Hindu people.
-The temple is full of magnificent art works in metal and wood.
+The temple is full of magnificent artworks in metal and wood.
 In fact, it is one of the finest examples of Nepalese architecture.

 The decorations in stone, wood, and bronze are more profuse and perhaps older than those of almost any other temple in the valley.
 To the right of the temple entrance, there are several smaller shrines and a platform with only a carved stone atop it.
-Many stone sculptures of great antiquity and excellent style are placed in niches or on stone bases around the court, all of them being of complex composition except the great Garuda before the temple entrance, dating to the 5th century A.D.
+Many stone sculptures of great antiquity and excellent style are placed in niches or on stone bases around the court, all of them being of the complex composition except the great Garuda before the temple entrance, dating to the 5th century A.D.

 Statues of King Bhupalendra Malla of Kathmandu and his mother can also be seen in a shrine.
 The Vishnu image here is built of two parts, one of the head and the other of the body so that the beheading rite of Vishnu can be remembered during the puja.
 In Buddhism, Changu Narayan is revered as Boddhisattva Avalokiteswara.

 Lumbini is the birthplace of Lord Buddha.
 It is situated 230 km away from Kathmandu in Rupendehi District of Southern Terai (lowland), at an altitude of 600 ft. above sea level.
 It’s no great surprise then to learn that the world heritage listed Lumbini is huge religious significance and efforts Buddhist pilgrims around the world.
-Shakyamuni Buddha was born in Lumbini, in southern Nepal, twenty five hundred years ago.
+Shakyamuni Buddha was born in Lumbini, in southern Nepal, twenty-five hundred years ago.
 Lumbini has since been a holy ground for Buddhists all over the world.

 A quiet garden, shaded by the leafy Bo tree (the type of tree under which Buddha received enlightenment), and a newly planted forest nearby lend an air of tranquility which bespeaks Buddha’s teachings.
-There are many Stupas in Lumbini made by many Buddhist countries of the world— Thailand, China, Sri Lanka, Japan and Myanmar.
-Maya Devi temple, Asoka pillar, Puskarni Pool and the nearby places as Tilaurakot, Niglihawa and Piplihawa are major of the Buddhist pilgrimage tour in Nepal.
+There are many Stupas in Lumbini made by many Buddhist countries of the world— Thailand, China, Sri Lanka, Japan, and Myanmar.
+Maya Devi temple, Asoka pillar, Puskarni Pool and the nearby places as Tilaurakot, Niglihawa, and Piplihawa are major of the Buddhist pilgrimage tour in Nepal.
 The temple present in Lumbini is remarkable in the way Maya Devi is shown giving birth to Lord Buddha Puskarni Pool.
-The birthing centre of Lord Buddha is other ancient attractions of Lumbini.
+The birthing center of Lord Buddha is other ancient attractions of Lumbini.

 Chitwan National Park

-Chitwan National Park is one of the best Parks in Nepal, established in 1973 AD, where we can have a look of various species of birds, plants and animals including wildlife, floras and faunas.
+Chitwan National Park is one of the best Parks in Nepal, established in 1973 AD, where we can have a look of various species of birds, plants, and animals including wildlife, floras, and faunas.
 Owing to its rich adornment of nature the park was declared UNESCO Natural Heritage Site in 1984.
 The park includes in its area a part of the Churiya Hills is covered with deciduous forests overlooking the floodplains of Narayani, Rapti and Reu rivers.
 The park covers 932 km sq of subtropical lowland, wedged between two east-west river valleys at the base of the Siwalik range of the outer Himalayas.